entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 <details><summary>What if my machine doesn't support hyperkit or Hyper-V?</summary>

-Use a Type 2 hypervisor that runs on top of your operating system
+Install a Type 2 hypervisor that runs on top of your operating system.

 - Install Virtual Box:
 [Mac](https://multipass.run/docs/installing-on-macos)